-Prevailing wage requirements: Any contractor who is awarded a contract for a public project, including an integrated project delivery contract, by an agency of government for $500,000 or more (public project), and any subcontractors working on the public project, are required to pay their employees a prevailing wage at weekly intervals.
-This requirement does not apply to contracts that include federal money.
-This requirement also does not apply to the department of transportation; except that the department of transportation is required to pay employees performing work on public projects, regardless of the amount of funding source of the project, in accordance with the federal "Davis-Bacon Act".
+Any contractor who is awarded a contract for a public project, including an integrated project delivery contract, by an agency of government for $500,000 or more, and any subcontractors working on the public project, are required to pay their employees a prevailing wage at weekly intervals and are required to comply with prevailing wage enforcement provisions.
+This requirement does not apply to contracts that include federal money and does not apply to the department of transportation; except that the department of transportation is required to pay employees performing work on public projects, regardless of the amount of funding source of the project, in accordance with the federal "Davis-Bacon Act".

 The executive director of the department of personnel is required to determine the applicable prevailing wage for public projects and is required to use appropriate wage determinations issued by the United States department of labor in accordance with the federal "Davis-Bacon Act" to establish the prevailing wage rates for the applicable trades or occupation for the geographic locality of the public project.

-Each contractor awarded a contract for public project and each subcontractor who performs work on the public project is required to post in conspicuous places on the job site posters that contain the current prevailing rate of wages to execute the contract and the rights and remedies of any employee for nonpayment of any wages earned.
-The executive director of the department of personnel is required to create the posters and provide them to contractors and subcontractors.
+Each contractor awarded a contract for a public project and each subcontractor who performs work on the public project is required to post in conspicuous places on the job site posters that contain the current prevailing rate of wages to execute the contract and the rights and remedies of any employee for nonpayment of any wages earned.
+The executive director of the department of personnel is required to provide the posters to contractors and subcontractors.

 The executive director of the department of personnel is required to establish a separate apprenticeship contribution rate under the prevailing wage requirements.

-The bill specifies enforcement provisions, overseen by the department of labor and employment, for violations of the prevailing wage requirements and specifies that an employee or former employee of a contractor or subcontractor is allowed to bring a civil action for a violation of the prevailing wage requirements.
+Enforcement provisions, overseen by the department of labor and employment, are implemented for violations of the prevailing wage requirements.
+An employee or former employee of a contractor or subcontractor is allowed to bring a civil action for a violation of the prevailing wage requirements.